octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 Economically, it is more and more challenging to get rewards.
 A sign that more and more people are trying to find bitcoins, so the *demand* increases.

 Bitcoin's value relies on the simple free market of *supply* and *demand*.
 But its model is intrinsically **deflationary**.
-The harder to get bitcoins are, the higher their price.
+The more bitcoins are hard to get, the higher their price.

 The total *theoric* limited *supply* of bitcoins is pre-determined and hardcoded in the protocol at 21 million [[4]](/blockchain-basics/main-properties#references).